python4mpia/python4mpia/intro/quick-tour.rst

 ----------------------------------

 Making a publication quality image is a snap in Python using the `APLpy
-<http://aplpy.github.com>`_ package (Astronomical Tables in Python).
+<http://aplpy.github.com>`_ package (the Astronomical Plotting Library in Python).
 Images can be made interactively or (reproducibly) with a script.
-Let's use this in combination with `ATpy <http://atpy.github.com>`_ to make a plot of a region with contours and a catalog overlaid.
+Let's use this in combination with `ATpy <http://atpy.github.com>`_ (Astronomical Tables in Python) to make a plot of a region with contours and a catalog overlaid.

 ::